 Most popular eCommerce providers focus on the shopping experience first and product price second.
 Amazon built their business around making it super easy to discover, learn about, purchase, and quickly receive the products their customers wanted.
 Wish takes a completely opposite approach, focusing on discounted and unbranded items that are discoverable mainly via browsing instead of search.

 The “discounts” are one of the ways that Wish attracts their customers.
 Items sold on Wish are drastically cheaper than what you can buy on Amazon and others.
-People searching for deals gravitate towards Wish for that reason, which is why it’s so important for them to go the direct-to-consumer route.
+People gravitate toward Wish for its deals and coupon codes, which is why it’s so important for them to go the direct-to-consumer route.
 The kind of shoppers attracted to Wish may still be shopping on Amazon or eBay, but when browsing Wish, they’re strictly going for the best deal as opposed to the best product.
 People who purchase via Wish don’t mind that they’re not getting the type of quality control or curation they’d get through a traditional retailer like Target or Best Buy, or that they can’t read a review of the product on The Wirecutter or Consumer Reports before buying.
 They’re willing to take a chance that the $4 headphones they order may not work as well as the $40 headphones for sale at a traditional electronics store because the discount is big enough to justify the risk.

 Many of the products on Wish are sold directly from manufacturers in China.
 They’re cheap, because Wish cuts out the middleman.
 Instead of first going to a warehouse in the U.S., and then branded and sold at a markup that includes the cost of marketing and support, Wish sellers ship those products directly to the consumer.
 This is a model that’s growing in popularity and Wish isn’t the only company that is going after this kind of customer, Chinese sites such as Alibaba and Taobao (owned by Alibaba) are also growing fast.